ghrimx/InspectorMate/README.md

 ## Contributors

-None yet.
+💖 None yet.
 Why not be the first?

-💖 Help will be greatly appreciated for issue [#01](https://github.com/ghrimx/InspectorMate/issues/1#issue-2524412537)

 <!-- LICENSE -->
 ## License